EyalRoginski/ptrace/doc.md

 and thus know the offset, and try using that!
 Ok, it works I think...
 I'm doing it through python since it's more convenient to search there, and I need to figure out how to route it back in.
 Maybe named pipe?

+It works!
+Not automatically yet, but I managed to get the position of the function in the running process and I checked and it did contain the actual code of `check_password`.
+Struggling a bit with the IPC between python and my C code...
+So I'll try doing it in C.

+Managed to do it in C!
+I can now officially obtain the location of check_password on any running server.

+Let's see if I can get it to jump to my own code.